 Scope Home Access has developed a Home Modification Assessment Tool, which is mainly for specialised home adaptations, but there are some useful mainstream ideas, particularly for ageing in place.
 For older people who are thinking ahead about how to stay put as they age, the checklist, although long, does give some good things to think about.
 However, not everyone wants to think ahead to a time when they might need these designs.
 That’s the problem.

-“The livable and adaptable house” is a chapter in Your Home Technical Manual published by the the Australian Greenhouse Office.
-If you still want use the Adaptable Housing Standard AS4299, and not the Livable Housing Design Guidelines, this guide will be useful.
+“The livable and adaptable house” is a chapter in the technical guide, Your Home,published in 2013 by the the Australian Government.
+If you want use the Adaptable Housing Standard AS4299, and not the more recent Livable Housing Design Guidelines, this guide will be useful.
 There are many detailed diagrams to help explain design features and floor plans.
-For those who are not familiar with AS4299 it is worth comparing this outdated standard, which has not been revised since it’s inception in 1995, with the more relevant Livable Housing Design Guidelines.
-The full book chapter is publicly available through ResearchGate and was written by Jasmine Palmer and Stephen Ward.
+The chapter on The Livable and Adaptable Home was written by Jasmine Palmer and Stephen Ward.
 They make distinctions between livable, accessible and adaptable designs.
 Reference to the public building access standard (AS1428.1) for an “accessible” home can lead to institutional designs that lack design creativity.
 AS1428.1 was not intended for application in residential dwellings, which is one of the reasons the Livable Housing Design Guidelines were developed.

-Abstract: Many people, when building a new home, anticipate spending a number of years, if not decades, living in it.
+Introduction: Many people, when building a new home, anticipate spending a number of years, if not decades, living in it.
 Others may conceive of a shorter stay.
 Whatever the intention, any new home is likely to have to accommodate changing needs over its lifetime.
 A livable and adaptable house is one that is able to respond effectively to these needs without requiring costly and energy intensive alterations.
-Australian demographics are changing rapidly, with average households becoming both smaller and older as an increasing number of people live independently in their later years.
-The balance between home and work life also places altering demands on our houses as many people choose to work from home.
-A single space may act at different times as a home office, a teenage retreat, a family study or a bedroom for an elderly relative.
-An adaptable house accommodates lifestyle changes without the need to demolish or substantially modify the existing structure and services.